codepb/jquery-template/readme.md

 - "prepend" (default false) - If set to true, the template will be prepended to the element rather than replacing the contents of the element.
 The append option takes priority over prepend, so if both options are set to true, the element is appended and not prepended.
 - "beforeInsert" (default null) - Callback function to be called before inserting the template into the document.
 The format of the function is function($elem) where $elem is the jQuery object of the populated template about to be inserted into the document.
 - "afterInsert" (default null) - As above, a callback function to be called after inserting the template into the document.
 The format is the same as above.
+- "bindingOptions" (default all flags false): add flags to ignore certain types of values. {"ignoreUndefined": false, "ignoreNull": false, "ignoreEmptyString": false}.
+The flags you set here, are overwritten on an element level by those specified in a template with a "data-binding-options" or a "data-template-bind" attribute.
+Examples can be found in the Examples/OptionalBinding folder.

 ## Future Plans